Esther Obeng Dapaah

-Esther Obeng Dapaah (born 9 May 1945) is a Ghanaian politician and a lawyer.
-She was the member of parliament for Abirem constituency in the 5th parliament of the 4th republic of Ghana.
+Esther Obeng Dapaah (born 9 May 1945) is a Ghanaian politician and lawyer.
+She was the member of parliament for Abirem constituency in the 5th Parliament of the 4th Republic of Ghana.

 Early life and education

-Esther Obeng Dapaah comes from Nkwarteng, in the Eastern Region of Ghana.
+Dapaah comes from Nkwarteng, in the Eastern Region of Ghana.
 She was born on 9 May 1945.
-She had her Bachelor of Laws from Chelmer Institute of Education in Essex, England, in 1977.
-She received a Bachelor of Law from Lincoln's Inn in 1978 and from the Ghana School of Law in 1979.
+She received a Bachelor of Laws degree from the Chelmer Institute of Education in Essex, England, in 1977.
+She received another Bachelor of Laws degree from Lincoln's Inn in 1978 and from the Ghana School of Law in 1979.

 Employment

 Obeng Dapaah is a lawyer by profession.
-She has worked in the London Borough of Newham as a Rent Enforcement Officer.
+She has worked in the London Borough of Newham as a rent enforcement officer.